our digital manufacturing ecosystem

 Thank you for subscribing!

-“I want this made of plastic,” he said, as if all plastics were the same.
-To most people they may be, but to an engineer, plastics come in families, have cousin materials, and have other materials that are as different as cats are from dogs.
+To most people, plastics might seem all the same, but to an engineer, plastics come in families, have cousin materials, and have other materials that are as different as cats are from dogs.
 Of course, our clients expect us to worry about these details, and as nerds, the minute differences between materials are a source of fascination.

 Tensile strength is the most common measure of strength in materials and also the most likely number for the nerds in your life to have memorized, and for this reason, it appears at the top of most data sheets.
 For older engineers, such as all of our professors, any study of strength of materials used to focus on the tensile test for all the useful information it provided, especially in looking at metal properties.
 With polymers taking over in design, we need to perform other tests to get the same depth of information on plastic materials, but this remains the best starting point for deciding if a material is right for your application.

 The tensile strength test is straightforward: A small piece of material is held between two clamps on a hydraulic press, and one of the clamps pulls on the material until it breaks.
 From this simple test, we can find the ultimate tensile strength (UTS—how much stress it can take when it breaks), the tensile strength at yield (how much stress the material can stand before it starts to deform permanently), the modulus of elasticity (also called Young’s Modulus, meaning how much it deforms under stress), and the elongation at yield (basically, how much it stretches before it snaps).

 Oh, no!
 We can hear the yawns from here.
 What do these terms mean, and why should you care?